Universal Translation Services

 Business in Singapore

-The way discrimination is prevalent in our society; it will make you think co-existence is not possible at all.
-However, we have tackled far greater problems and made a lot of remarkable things possible.
+The way discrimination is prevalent in our society will make you think co-existence is not possible at all.
+However, we have tackled far more significant problems and made a lot of remarkable things possible.
 Therefore, if we wish, we can make co-existence into something beautiful.
-There are various countries in the world that are quite peaceful despite having a heterogeneous population.
+Various countries in the world are pretty peaceful despite having a heterogeneous population.
 They have cracked the code of living in harmony despite the differences in beliefs and races.
-Although the whole world can learn from these states, it is better if every nation comes up with its own solutions for discrimination.
-This way, the solutions for work for all the different kinds of people.
+Although the world can learn from these states, it is better if every nation comes up with solutions for discrimination.
+This way, the solutions work for all different kinds of people.

 Singapore:

 One of the world’s most prosperous states is Singapore.
 It is known for its technological advancement and its ports.
-For years, the British colonizers ruled over the city and used its ports for trade.
-During the last few decades of British rule, Chinese and Indian laborers ended up in Singapore to work on the ports.
+The British colonizers ruled over the city for years and used its ports for trade.
+During the last few decades of British rule, Chinese and Indian laborers ended up in Singapore to work at the ports.
 Over time, people of different nationalities have ended up in this city.

 The city-state got independence in 1965, and since then, it has been on the road to success.
 Today, it is the financial powerhouse that many other states look up to for guidance.
 However, one of the fascinating things about the country is its cultural, religious, and linguistic diversity.
 Ten major religions are practiced in Singapore, including Hinduism, Christianity, Islam, Buddhism, and Taoism.
 The cultural practices of Hindus, Chinese, and Malay Muslims are different from each other.
 Although discrimination has not been completely eradicated from the city, it is still not as big a problem there as it is in the rest of the world.